memogarcia/cv/README.md

 ### Pratai — Function as a Service for OpenStack

-Created [pratai](https://github.com/memogarcia?tab=repositories&q=pratai&type=&language=), an event-driven scheduler in python, docker and zeromq to provide function as a service functionality, similar to AWS lambda for OpenStack.
+* Created [pratai](https://github.com/memogarcia?tab=repositories&q=pratai&type=&language=), an event-driven scheduler in python, docker and zeromq to provide function as a service functionality, similar to AWS lambda for OpenStack.

+* Writing `Understanding Computer Network by Analogy`, a book to explain computer networks using cities as analogies and aimed for beginners, teachers and students.

 ## Skills